 On the island of Hawaii, Palaemonella burnsi occurs in one pool group within the Kaloko-Honokohau National Historic Park and it is prohibited to collect the species or disturb the pool.
+Palaemonella burnsi also occurs in 21 pools within the Manuka NAR where species removal and disturbance to the pool is prohibited.

-On Maui, three of the known pool groups containing Palaemonella burnsi lie within the Ahihi-Kinau State NAR.
+On Maui, three of the known pool groups containing P. burnsi lie within the Ahihi-Kinau State NAR.
 Ahihi-Kinau was the first NAR to be established by the State of Hawaii, and in fact, the presence of the anchialine pools and their rare resident shrimp species was a key reason this area received this designation (Holthuis 1973, pp. 4-5).
 This species and the three other candidate anchialine pool shrimp species found within this NAR receive some protection under the state statutes that specifically prohibit the disturbance or removal of any plant or wildlife and the disturbance of any pond or lake.

-In August 2007, we jointly resurveyed Ahihi-Kinau State NAR with the State Division of Aquatic Resources.
-We found no evidence of any non-native fish and found Palaemonella burnsi in one of the pool groups it was known from.
-We also concluded that our trapping methods were not as effective for Palaemonella burnsi as we had expected and have re-designed our traps and baits.
-We were scheduled to resurvey the Ahihi-Kinau State NAR at night during the high-high tide in July 2008 with the State Division of Aquatic Resources, However, due to State budget shortfalls, -the trip was cancelled.
-Ourjointefforts with the State Division of Aquatic Resources to develop a statewide monitoring plan for anchialine pool shrimp, including Palaemonella burnsi has also been put on hold.
+In August 2007, we jointly resurveyed Ahihi-Kinau State NAR with the State DAR.
+We found Palaemonella burnsi in one of the pool groups it was known from and no evidence of any non-native fish.
+We concluded that our trapping methods were not as effective for P. burnsi as we had expected and have re-designed our traps and baits.

 On June 16, 2008, a symposium on anchialine pool conservation and management was held at the 89th annual meeting of the American Association for the Advancement of Science, Pacific Division.
 In addition, a statewide meeting concerning the monitoring of anchialine pools was hosted by the Service on January 15, 2009.
-Results of that meeting include an update on the status of monitoring efforts across the State, initiating development of a common monitoring protocol, the establishment of a listserv, and development of an anchialine pool symposium annually at the Hawaii Conservation Conference beginning in 2010.
+Results of that meeting include an update on the status of monitoring efforts across the State, initiating development of a common monitoring protocol, and the establishment of a listsery.